m90/seeThru/README.md

 ##Mobile devices##
 As most mobile devices use external video players to handle HTML5-video this plugin is *not* working on mobile Safari or Webkit (yet).
 This is definitely on our to-do-list (wishlist rather), although outcome is uncertain.
+Apparently Android 3.1+ will play `<video>` inline, but I do not have any experience regarding using it as a canvas source yet.

 ##Browser support##
 Tested on Chrome, Firefox, Safari, Opera 11 and IE 9.0+